navkrishna21/my-algorithm-data-structure-code-snippets/prims/readme.md

 Also, there are atmost O(E) items in the priority_queue.

 priority_queue supports all these operations in logarithmic time.
-Hence one insert takes O(E) time.
+Hence one insert takes O(logE) time.

 There are V deletes too. but they are neglected since for this algorithm to work V-1 <= E